brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/ratfolk.md

 **Cornered Fury** : Ratfolk can fight viciously when cut off from friends and allies.
 Whenever a ratfolk with this racial trait is reduced to half or fewer of his hit points, and has no conscious ally within 30 feet, he gains a +2 racial bonus on melee attack rolls and to Armor Class.
 This racial trait replaces swarming.

 **Scent** : Some ratfolk have much more strongly developed senses of smell, instead of keen eyes and ears.
-These ratfolk have the scent ability, but take a –2 penalty on all [Perception](skill_dir/perception#_perception checks based primarily on sight or hearing.
+These ratfolk have the scent ability, but take a –2 penalty on all [Perception](skills/perception#_perception) checks based primarily on sight or hearing.
 This racial trait replaces tinker.

 **Skulk** : Some ratfolk can blend easily into their environments, and move with surprising grace.
-Ratfolk gain a +2 racial bonus on [Stealth](skill_dir/stealth#_stealth checks, and take only a –5 penalty on [Stealth](skill_dir/stealth#_stealth checks made to hide from creatures they have distracted with a [Bluff](skill_dir/bluff#_bluff) check (rather than the normal –10 penalty.
+Ratfolk gain a +2 racial bonus on [Stealth](skill_dir/stealth#_stealth) checks, and take only a –5 penalty on [Stealth](skills/stealth#_stealth) checks made to hide from creatures they have distracted with a [Bluff](skill_dir/bluff#_bluff) check (rather than the normal –10 penalty).
 This racial trait replaces tinker.

 **Unnatural** : Some ratfolk unnerve normal animals, and train to defend themselves against the inevitable attacks from such creatures.
 These ratfolk take a –4 penalty on all Charisma-based skill checks to affect creatures of the animal type, and receive a +2 dodge bonus to AC against animals.
 An animal's starting attitude toward ratfolk is one step worse than normal.
 This racial trait replaces rodent empathy.